Taxation & Accounting Principles for Lawyers

 Following the examination of the definition of a security and transactions that are exempted from registration with the Securities and Exchange Commission, a study of the disclosure, registration and distribution process as regulated by the Securities Act of 1933 and civil remedies for a violation of the Act.
 Prerequisite: Business Organizations 1 (Students who have a BBA do not have to take Business Organizations 1 before taking Securities Regulation).

-This course covers tax consequences relating to “pass through” entities, focusing primarily on creation and operation of partnerships and limited liability companies.
-Topics include tax issues that need to be considered before creating a pass-through entity and the corresponding tax language that needs to be included in partnership agreements and other operating/owner agreements.
-Other topics include tax issues relating to sale or distribution of partnership assets or partnership interests.
-General introduction to S corporations also included.
+This course covers tax consequences of organizing and operating business entities in a comparative manner.
+Basic tax consequences of C Corporations, S corporations, partnerships and limited liability companies are covered.
+With each entity type, students begin with tax consequences of organizing and operating the entity, and then cover issues related to the sale or distribution of entity assets, and the sale of ownership interest.
+Topics also include tax issues that need to be considered before creating a pass-through entity and the corresponding tax language that needs to be included in partnership agreements and other operating/owner agreements.
+General introduction to mergers and acquisitions of corporations is also included.

-Taxation & Financial Planning for Individuals and Small Business Owners
+Taxation & Financial Planning for Individuals and Small Businesses

 Continues the study of the general principles of federal income tax law begun in Basic Tax and Accounting for Lawyers with primary emphasis on individual income taxation.
-Topics include advanced coverage of: inclusions and exclusions from gross income; business, investments and personal deductions; restrictions on such deductions; disposition of assets; ordinary and capital tax rates.
+Topics include advanced coverage of: inclusions and exclusions from gross income; business, investments and personal deductions; restrictions on such deductions; disposition of assets; non-recognition provisions and strategies related to tax rates.

 Wealth Transfers Capstone